IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step07.md

- 1
-2
-3
-4
-# Pour aller plus loin
+# To go further

+You've completed the "Discovering a new bioinformatics tool".
+Congratulations!
-To find out more about the seqkit tool, follow sandbox.bio's tutorial: sandbox.bio https://sandbox.bio/tutorials/seqkit-intro
+For a more in-depth introduction to the `seqkit` toolkit, you may follow the sandbox.bio tutorial: sandbox.bio https://sandbox.bio/tutorials/seqkit-intro